unimarkup/specification/Frontend_Reference.md

 ## Atomic block elements

 Atomic block elements must be surrounded by blank lines and must not contain blank lines themselves.
-An optional attribute block may be given at the end of an atomic block and may span multiple lines.
+An optional attribute block may be given starting at a new line at the end of an atomic block and may span multiple lines.
+None line breaking spaces are allowed before the attribute opening.

 **Example:**

 ~~~
-# Heading 1
+# 1 Heading
-## Subheading 1.1
+## 1.1 Subheading
+{ <optional heading attributes for "1.1 Subheading"> }
 ~~~

 **Type:**